What are leg ulcers?

 - lose weight

-- get your hypertension or diabetes under control
+- get your hypertension (high blood pressure) or diabetes under control

 - wear compression stockings